-There are plenty of other metals (besides steel) that are used for roll forming.
+There are plenty of other metals (besides steel) that are used for roll forming and other metal forming processes.
 Some of the most commonly used metals include:

 As with all manufacturing processes, the way you design your component impacts your overall costs, lead times, and quality consistency.
 Follow these roll forming design tips to avoid the common pitfalls of custom tooling and forming.